zackstout/beatles-songwriting/README.md

 - The IV's 3rd moves down a whole tone to become the I's fifth
 - The IV's fifth is the root of I and acts as a stable point
 - Yesterday and She's leaving home
-- Let it be
+- ✅ Let it be
-- The end
+- ✅ The end
 - (p.
 43) preview chapter 8: Can also approach the IV from its own IV, which is the bVII of the root

 ##### The IV major-to-iv minor Plagal variation

-- Every time we say goodbye (Cole Porter)
+- ✅ Every time we say goodbye (Cole Porter, 2:12)
 - 3 semitone descent: major third of IV, to minor third, to fifth of I.
-- Devil in her heart (cover of a Richard Drapkin song)
+- ✅ Devil in her heart (cover of a Richard Drapkin song, 0:25)
 - (p.
 45) "The IV-iv minor 'miracle move'" table of examples
-- In My Life
+- ✅ In My Life ("all my liiiife...", 0:14)
 - (p.
 46) A few more examples from other artists...

 #### (b) IV as a first destination away from the tonic